miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored Domination Command and Sleep, Dementation Veil and Voice.
 +Changed Cadaverous Flesh history and occult heal rate accordingly.
 +Lowered Bloodbuff effect to two points and corrected info symbol.
-+Disabled true sight for killer, Vick, Cathayan and Blood Guardian.
 +Adjusted Blood Shot and Boil damages and added missing Boil sound.
 +Restored Potence effects and made it stack correctly with strength.
 +Changed active discpline durations to fit better to graphic effect.